-(Mark One) \boxtimes SUANT TO SECTION 13 OR 15(d) OF EXCHANGE ACT OF 1934 Fo r the Quarterly Period Ended July 31, 2022 SUANT TO SECTION 13 OR 15(d) OF THE KCHANGE ACT OF 1934 Fo r the transition period from to Commission F File Number 000-54851 GIES INTERNATIONAL CORP. trant as specified in its charter) Delaware 99-0363802 (State of Incorporation a) (I.R.S.
-Employer Identification Number) 20 , Suite G418, Del Mar CA 92014 incipal executive offices) (00) 520-9485 ne number, including area code) the Secur ities Exchange Act of 1934 during the pas as filed all reports required to be filed by Section 13 or 15(d) of st 12 months (or for such shorter period that the registrant was set to such filing requirements for the past 90 days.
-Yes [X] No [ any, ever (§232.405 y Interactive Data File of this chapter) during e required to be su ubmitted electronically and posted on its corporate Web site, is ibmitted and posted pursuant to Rule 405 of Regulation S-Toonths (or for such shorter period that the registrant was required to sublilit and post such files).
-Yes [X] No [ y check mark whether er reporting company the registrant is a lar rge accelerated filer, an accelerated filer, a non-accelerated filer • elerated filer [] Accelerated filer [] Non-acce lerated filer [X] Smaller reporting company Emerging Growth Company transition k mark if the registrant has elected not to use the extended sed financial accounting standards provided pursuant to Section
+(Mark O ne) $\boxtimes$ - JANT TO SECTION 13 OR 15(d) OF XCHANGE ACT OF 1934 For the Quarterly Po eriod Ended July 31, 2023 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission Fil e Number 000-54851 IES INTERNATIONAL CORP. unt as specified in its charter) Delaware 99-0363802 (State of Incorporation) (I.R.S.
+Employer Identification Number) uite G418, Del Mar CA 92014 cipal executive offices)

-As of September 19, 2022, there were 489,943 shares of the registrant's common stock, 3,583,264 Series A preferred and 1,267,662 Series B preferred and 600 Series D preferred: \$0.0001 par value, outstanding.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+(800) 520-9485 (Registrant's telephone number, including area code)

+Yes [X] No []

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes [X] No [ ]

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company

+Large accelerated filer

+[ ]

+Accelerated filer

+[ ]

+Non-accelerated filer

+[X]

+Smaller reporting company

+⊠

+Emerging Growth Company □

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [ ]

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).